Battle of Nipe Bay: Aftermath

 Seeing the hopelessness of the situation, the Spanish sailed the small gunboat Baracoa upriver and scuttled her to prevent her capture by the superior American force.
 Just as the fighting came to an end, U.S. Navy personnel boarded Jorge Juans sinking hulk, stripping several items from it as trophies.
 One such trophy was the Jorge Juans battle-flag, which was taken by one of the sailors from Annapolis and now resides in the United States Navy Trophy Flag Collection.
 The Americans suffered few, if any, casualties and a few days after the battle the small squadron received orders to depart.
-The United States later decided that the bay was not necessary for operations U.S. operations in Puerto Rico, but the battle did cause significant damage to the Spanish Navy and denied the Spanish the use of the port for the remainder of the war.
+The United States later decided that the bay was not necessary for U.S. operations in Puerto Rico, but the battle did cause significant damage to the Spanish Navy and denied the Spanish the use of the port for the remainder of the war.